 Some people who identify themselves as ethnically Roma (also called Romani or Romany) are offended by “Gypsy,” and most standard dictionaries have reservations about using it to mean Roma.
 On the other hand, some Roma people don’t mind being called “Gypsies” and others even embrace the term.

 What’s more, the uncapitalized “gypsy” has meanings that are ultimately derived from the original sense but no longer have ethnic or racial associations.
 And those uses are not regarded as pejorative, at least in dictionaries.

-Our conclusions are that that “Gypsy” (with a capital “G”) is offensive to some people, and should be used with caution.
+Our conclusions are that that “Gypsy” (with a capital “G”) is offensive to some people, and should be used with caution if at all.
+It should be avoided entirely if any ethnic connection is implied; instead, the words “Roma” or “Romani” should be used.
 Meanwhile, the non-ethnic uses of “gypsy” (with a lowercase “g”) should not be condemned.
 Here’s a summary of the word’s history.

 The earliest form of the word in English, which the Oxford English Dictionary dates to the 1530s, was “Gipcyan,” an abbreviated version of “Egyptian.”
 At that time, as John Ayto writes in his Dictionary of Word Origins (2011), “it was widely thought that the Romany people originated in Egypt.”